ryanallen/words-of-my-perfect-teacher/README.md

 "During a past life I was a thief, and once I stole a calf.
 When the owner came after me, I ran off, leaving the animal next to a [pratyekabuddha](#pratyekabuddha) who happened to be meditating in a thicket.
 The owner took the [pratyekabuddha](#pratyekabuddha) and threw him into a pit for six days.
 As the fully matured effect of my action, I have already been through numerous lives of suffering in the [lower realms](#lower-realms).
 The sufferings I have now just experienced in this life were the last of them."

-Another example is the story of the son of Surabhibhadra,[^122]
+Another example is the story of the son of Surabhibhadra,[^122] an Indian king.
+One day, the prince's mother gave him a seamless silken robe.
+He did not want to wear it immediately, saying, "I shall put it on the day I inherit the kingdom."

+"You never will inherit the kingdom," said his mother.
+"That could only happen if your father, the king, died.
+But your father and the teacher [Nāgārjuna](#nāgārjuna) have the same life force,[^123]

 <a id="black-spearman"></a>Black Spearman